amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

   * [S] `"Variables`" [Array string] can accept a list of field quantities to include in the file.
 At present the unstructured code dumps all of the dependent variables in the system state.

   * [U] `"Regions`" [Array string] (optional) can accept a list of region names of cell regions that will be available to plot separately from the overall mesh.

+Notes:

+[U] If only `"File Name Base`" is specified, an initial and a final visualization dump are written.

 Example: